DimShim/Andersen_DevOps_cours/1_TIL/README.md

 * Today I finally deployed my application to Debian 10

 # 4.10.2021 Today I've learned
-* Today in an online lecture, I learned even more information about the networks.
+* Today in an online lecture, I learned even more information about the networks
 * Controlling VirtualBox over SSH with vboxmanage

+# 5.10.2021 Today I've learned
+* Development of the Client API (SDK library) on Golang 🚀Creating a Telegram Bot

+# 6.10.2021 Today I've learned
+* Types of databases

+# 7.10.2021 Today I've learned
+* How to invoke VS Code Editor from the terminal / command line

+# 8.10.2021 Today I've learned
+* Telegram bot for Linux server: monitoring, notifications, management

+# 9.10.2021 Today I've learned
+* Finished creating Telegram bot on Golang